Sis Bates

-Nicole "Sis" Bates is an American professional softball player for the Volts of the Athletes Unlimited Softball League (AUSL) and a member of the United States women's national softball team.
+Nicole Lynn "Sis" Bates is an American professional softball player for the Portland Cascade of the Athletes Unlimited Softball League (AUSL) and a member of the United States women's national softball team.
 She played college softball at Washington.
-She currently is a member of Athletes Unlimited Professional Softball, as well as an ambassador and mentor within the sport of softball.
+She is also as an ambassador and mentor within the sport of softball.

 Early life

 Bates was born and raised in Ceres, California where she grew up playing baseball with her brother, Jimmy, which earned her the nickname of "Sis".
 Sis began playing wiffle ball when she was 5 years old, which sparked a passion for softball.
 Even in her youth, Sis enjoyed working on defensive skills.
 During her high school years, Bates traveled 12 hours every Sunday to practice with her club team, Firecrackers Rico, in Southern California.
 According to her coach Tony Rico, Sis is the face of the Firecrackers organization as she expresses beauty, humility, grace and empathy.
 She graduated from Ceres High School in 2016 and attended the University of Washington.
 Growing up, Sis also played basketball, volleyball, soccer, dance, and gymnastics but softball stuck with her the most.